onozaty/chrome-shortcutkey2url/README.md

 The `Script` to be selected must be defined in `user-script.js` under the folder in which the extension is installed.
 **This is due to a restriction in Manifest V3 that no longer allows JavaScript to be specified as a string.**

+However, if you edit the file of an extension installed from the Chrome Web Store, it will be considered corrupt and must be placed in a separate folder and then loaded with "Load Unpackaged".

+Locate the ShortcutKey2URL folder in the extension's installation folder and copy it to the appropriate folder.
 Please refer to the following for information on how to locate the extension installation folder.

 * [Where does Chrome store extensions? \- Stack Overflow](https://stackoverflow.com/questions/14543896/where-does-chrome-store-extensions/14544700#14544700)